What does “the end of the world” really mean? Is it an end to humanity altogether, or simply the end of humanity as we know it?

 ‘The Last Man on Earth’ (Fox)

 The only comedic series on the list, The Last Man on Earth casts Will Forte as Philip Tandy Miller, who thinks he is literally the last man on earth after a deadly virus wipes out almost all of humanity.
 Spoiler: He eventually finds others, and they work together to try and repopulate society, despite constantly irritating one another.
-While the series was recently canceled, its fourth and final season aired earlier this year, and all episodes are also available on Hulu.
+While the series was canceled, its fourth and final season aired in early 2018, and all episodes are also available on Hulu.

 ‘The 100’ (The CW)+